hashicorp/terraform-website/content/scripts/testdata/README.md

 The top 1000 can be opened in Google Sheets.
 Only links to `www.terraform.io` can be tested in this repository, make sure to filter out `registry.` or `app.` subdomain links.

-Strip the host and protocol from the urls and sorth alphabetically so the `incoming-links.txt` file looks like:
+Strip the host and protocol from the urls and sort alphabetically so the `incoming-links.txt` file looks like:

 ```
 /